TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-snapshot-completion.md

 }
 ```

 I added an optional `snapshotId` argument to `query` and `addEntry`.
 The idea is that clients can specify the snapshot that they depend on.
-The response includes a `SnapshotValue` if there's a more recent snapshot that the client should switch to.
+The response includes `lastSnapshot` if there's a more recent snapshot that the client should switch to.

-# Creating New Log Segments
+# Off by One

+* Change event log so that snapshot is all entries preceding this one (same as history, exclusive range)
+  * Entry with snapshot attached becomes useful again.
+It's the first change since snapshot taken
+  * Should remove all the annoying +- 1n in the code
+  * Log segment first entry is then the one with the snapshot
+  * Downside: Can't have a snapshot of current state (unless you add special snapshot log entry)
+  * Would it be better to always use a special snapshot entry and get rid of the per-entry metadata?

-## Add Entry
+# Add Entry

 * If call succeeds we must have written new head of log, which means any new snapshot must have completed in historic log entries we already have.
 * Create new segment by forking off current log segment after snapshot